-Topic (date Tentative conclusions reached Implications for Other forms of reviewed) the text assistance Reserves There was general support within the Committee to reinstate Reinstate a reporting the former 2005 definition within the glossary. definition of (8 July 2021) Guidance that might help all stakeholders understand what reserves. reserves represent may be useful.
-Consider separate There is a consensus that the numbers for free reserves guidance on reserves used within the trustees' annual report should link clearly to and what they mean the figures within the accounts. (note regulators and
+Topic (date reviewed) Tentative conclusions reached Implications for the text Other forms of assistance Reserves reporting (8 July 2021) There was general support within the Committee to reinstate the former 2005 definition within the glossary.
+Guidance that might help all stakeholders understand what reserves represent may be useful.
+There is a consensus that the numbers for free reserves used within the trustees' annual report should link clearly to the figures within the accounts.
+Reinstate a definition of reserves.
+Consider separate guidance on reserves and what they mean (note regulators and

-Topic (date reviewed) Tentative conclusions reached Implications for the text Other forms of assistance The Committee agreed that the information on reserves in the trustees' annual report needed to agree with the information in the accounts (otherwise an appropriate explanation/reconciliation should be provided either in the notes or within the balance sheet).
+Topic (date reviewed) Tentative conclusions reached Implications for the text Other forms of assistance Teviewed) The Committee agreed that the information on reserves in the trustees' annual report needed to agree with the information in the accounts (otherwise an appropriate explanation/reconciliation should be provided either in the notes or within the balance sheet).
 (Subject to a caveat agreed:) • Agree to linking the explanation of the reserves figure(s) in the trustees' annual report to the accounts (also see sections 3 and 4 of the report). • Agree to having financial sustainability focus for reporting reserves with common reporting requirements for all tiers of charity reporting under the SORP with the detail settled in the drafting stage. • Agree to simplifying, wherever possible, the terminology used in defining reserves and reporting on reserves Caveat: with the caveat about how financial sustainability should be expressed and that this should include commentaries on other resources such as credit available and cash held.
 The view held by the Committee was that it was difficult to separately present reserve amounts on the face of the balance sheet.
 Commentaries also included that charities were already free to separately present this information on the face of the balance sheet and take their own decision on how they might consider reserves would be best presented, for example, offering a split between designated and general Require any number quoted in the report to be referenced to an explanatory note in the accounts.
 Link the discussion of reserves more explicitly to the conclusion that the charity is a going concern or not. other bodies already provide this so signposting might be better)